You are here

 The Bayh College of Education’s Peer Mentoring Program provides a community based on positive interactions with fellow students.
 The program adheres to a social conscience that recognizes successes, adversities, and challenges as opportunities to enhance the learning environment for future educators.
 Peer mentors are available throughout the week, and all BCOE students are welcome and encouraged to participate.
 Please visit their website or contact Education Student Services (UH 115) for more information.
 Follow them on Instagram @isubcoemp.

 CAS (College of Arts and Sciences) Alumni Mentors

 Many students are passionate about arts and sciences but worry that a degree will not lead directly to a rewarding career.
 As hundreds of studies and surveys confirm each year, nothing could be further from the truth.
 The skills and knowledge that you receive with and arts and sciences education prepare you—as well as, or better than other majors—for the rapidly changing economy of the twenty-first century.
 One recent study concluded that 20 years from now, one-half of all jobs or careers there will be do not exist today.
 Graduates will need, more than ever, to be adaptable, be lifelong learners, and be able to relate to and work with people from every part of the United States and the world.
 Our alumni do that.
 These College of Arts and Sciences alumni have agreed to serve as mentors for current or future students.
 Included on the CAS website are short biographies and an email link.
 Students, please read their stories and, if you’d like, reach out to these CAS alums and get advice and hear more about how their degrees here made all of that possible.
 For more information and to find alumni biographies, please visit the CAS Alumni Mentors Program website.

-Destination Success (College of Technology Female STEM Majors)
+Destination Success (Bailey College of Engineering and Technology Female STEM Majors)

 FirstSycamores Mentoring (Incoming First-Year Students)